Founded in 1971 BILD helps develop the organisations who provide services, and the people who give support.

 Popular questions about issues affecting parents and carers of children with special educational needs, including guidance about statementing.

 Ten percent (10%) of the British population are dyslexic; 4% severely so.
 Dyslexia is identified as a disability as defined in the Equality Act 2010.
 The BDA campaigns for a dyslexia friendly society where barriers to dyslexic people do not exist and works to ensure that ALL people with dyslexia fulfil their potential.
 BDA runs a number of courses and events throughout the year including training workshops for parents, teachers, tutors and employer.
-Click Training & Events tab to see if there are any near Stroud.
+Click Training & Events tab to see if there are any near Wantage.

 Dyslexia Action is a national charity that takes action to change the lives of people with dyslexia and literacy difficulties by offering help and support direct to individuals, empowering others so they can help individuals affected by dyslexia, influencing change to help individuals affected by dyslexia.
-Dyslexia Action operate through 26 main centres and a network of teaching outposts and unit - find the one closes to Stroud via the Find Us tab.
+Dyslexia Action operate through 26 main centres and a network of teaching outposts and unit - find the one closes to Wantage via the Find Us tab.

 Useful information and guidance on: the different types of SEN, Professionals who may be involved in helping your child, School choices - special, mainstream or a mix, Choosing a school, Help at school, The law, Advice and support.
-You can also search for SEN schools near Stroud or anywhere in the UK.
+You can also search for SEN schools near Wantage or anywhere in the UK.

 IPSEA is a registered charity offering free and independent advice to parents of children with special educational needs in England and Wales on: local authorities’ legal duties to assess and provide for children with special educational needs; exclusions of children with special needs/disabilities; actions or inaction by local authorities and/or schools which discriminate against children with disabilities.